-The common name derives from the cog-like projection on the back of the mature insect.
+The common name derives from the cog-like projection on the back of the adult

 at 28-36 mm (females larger than males), our largest assassin bug(1)

 The "wheel" on the adult insect's back is unmistakable.
 Immature nymphs are mostly red.
 Adults are gray to brown.

-Found where prey is abundant: adults often lurk on composite (daisy-like) flowers attractive to insects, or prowl in trees where caterpillars are plentiful.
+Found where prey is abundant: adults often lurk on composite flowers attractive to insects, or prowl in trees where caterpillars are plentiful

 Nymphs hatch in spring, adults are found late spring into fall and early winter

-All stages prey upon other insects - caterpillars, aphids, bees, sawflies etc. - and are thus considered beneficial.
+All stages prey upon other insects (caterpillars, aphids, bees, sawflies, etc.) and are considered beneficial

-One generation occurs per year.
+One generation per year.
 Adults mate in fall, the male then guards the female

 since other males may try to move in